rehierl/abstract-properties/16-x-tree-encodings/16-1-enc-parent-refs/1-1-in-level-order.md

                                                     f   g
 ```

-Recall that a level-order trace is such that each child order is a substring
+Recall that a level-order trace is such that the child order of each parent is
-(i.e. not just a suborder) to the level-order trace, which is why such a trace
+a substring (i.e. not just a suborder) to the level-order trace, which is why
-can be described as a sequence of child orders.
+such a trace can be described as a sequence of child orders.

 Note that the first node of a default level-order trace is the tree's root.
 In
 contrary to that, the last node of such a trace is not necessarily a descendant